Why do many Innkeepers Fear and

 phone books with blank pages that you can buy at any office supply store.
 In these

-phone books you can keep all of your important phone numbers and even addresses.
+phone books you can keep all of your important phone numbers and addresses.

 eventually become

-so full that you can no longer find room to add more numbers.
-Eventually you will have to start
+so full that you can no longer find room to add more numbers and sooner or later you will have to start

-another book and transfer relative numbers into this book by hand.
+another book and transfer active numbers into this phone book by hand.
 Since you can never be sure which numbers

 to keep and often have several entries for the same friend, this task can be daunting.

-What a mess, a computer would have kept all of your contacts in order of first name,
+A computer address book would have kept all of your contacts in order by first name,

-or last name, or any other way you wanted it to.
+or last name, or any other order you want.
 You can add notes to yourself about

-each contact and keep other information like your friends email address.
+each contact and keep other information like email address and chat user names.
 It even has a neat little search feature, that lets you

 find stuff like 'best wine'.
 If